-Dedication (if desired) Dedication (if desired) ☐Table of contents with title page □ Table of contents with title page Front Matter List of figures and tables (if desired) Front Matter List of figures and tables (if desired) Z Z Foreword (if desired) nt N Foreword (if desired) Fro Preface (if desired) Fro Preface (if desired) Acknowledgments May be included in Preface Acknowledgments May be included in Preface Introduction or (if desired) Introduction or (if desired) □Manuscript text Each chapter file should include: • Endnotes, if any ^ ■ Manuscript text Each chapter file may include its own endnotes, if any • Figures References Each in a separate file Body • Figures Each in a separate file • Tables Each in a separate • Tables Each in a separate file Chapter Appendix(es) file Each in a separate file; specify chapter □ References Each chapter file should include: □ Endnotes, if any to which each belongs ☐ References Editor and Contributor Biographies All in one file. ter Appendix(es) Each in a separate file J. 10 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 k Mat About the Author All in one file.
-Permissions (see Appendix ☐ Permissions form s (see Appendix A) Вас Permissions forms (see Appendix A)
+Dedication (if desired) Dedication (if desired) ☐Table of contents with title page □ Table of contents with title page Front Matter List of figures and tables (if desired) Front Matter List of figures and tables (if desired) Z Z Foreword (if desired) nt N Foreword (if desired) Fro • Preface (if desired) Fro Preface (if desired) Acknowledgments May be included in Preface Acknowledgments May be included in Preface Introduction or (if desired) Introduction or (if desired) □Manuscript text Each chapter file should include: • Endnotes, if any ■ Manuscript text Each chapter file may include its own endnotes, if any • Figures References Each in a separate file Body • Figures Each in a separate file • Tables Each in a separate • Tables Each in a separate file • Chapter Appendix(es) file Each in a separate file; specify chapter □ References Each chapter file should include: □ Endnotes, if any to which each belongs ☐ References Editor and Contributor Biographies All in one file. ter Appendix(es) Each in a separate file 2.03.4500 Back Matter ■ About the Author All in one file. ☐ Permissions form s (see Appendix A) Вас Permissions forms (see Appendix A)

-Submit each chapter and all elements within each chapter (graphs, tables, illustrations, etc.) as separate files.
-See the section titled "Images and Tables" for the naming protocol for these files.
+Submit each chapter in a separate document.
 Name each file by chapter number (or by the name of the book part, e.g., "Appendix A").
 Every chapter should begin with page "1"; do not paginate the entire manuscript consecutively.

-- 1. Submit all manuscript files as an e-mail attachment, or upload to a cloud service (e.g., Dropbox, Box) or to our FTP site. - 2.
-Keep a backup copy of the complete manuscript for yourself.
+1. Submit all manuscript files as an e-mail attachment, or upload to a cloud service (e.g., Dropbox, Box) or to our FTP site.
+If the manuscript is especially large, you may mail a CD-ROM or USB flash drive to: